sc-ventures/cloudbreak-documentation/docs/cb-db.md

 5. Exit the external database's management interface.

-6. Import the previously exported dump for each database.
+6. For each database that you just created, import the previously exported dump.
 This can be done by executing the following commands:

     <pre><small>docker exec -i cbreak_commondb_1 psql -U postgres cbdb < cbdb.sql
     docker exec -i cbreak_commondb_1 psql -U postgres uaadb < uaadb.sql